Search

 Dear Lily,

-My daughter is starting to ask the inevitable questions: Where do babies come from?
-What happens when people die?
-Why does mummy have so many ‘special friends’ to stay over? etc. Obviously, as it’s nearly Christmas, she’s now starting to ask about Santa Claus and if he’s real or not.
-Do you think I should get it over with and tell her the truth before she turns 30?
+I’ve noticed that my daughter has begun to ask some tough questions: Where do babies come from?
+What happens after someone dies?
+Why does mummy have so many ‘special friends’ visiting?
+With Christmas approaching, she’s also curious about Santa Claus and wonders if he is real.
+Should I just tell her the truth before she turns 30?

 Hope that helps!